Metrication in the United States: 20th century

-Congress included new encouragement for U.S. industrial metrication in the Omnibus Foreign Trade and Competitiveness Act of 1988.
-This legislation amended the Metric Conversion Act of 1975 and designated the metric system as "the Preferred system of weights and measures for United States trade and commerce".
-The legislation states that the federal government has a responsibility to assist industry, especially small business, as it voluntarily converts to the metric system of measurement.
-The legislation required most federal agencies to use the metric system in their procurement, grants, and other business-related activities by the end of 1992.
+Congress gave new encouragement to industrial metrication in the Omnibus Trade and Competitiveness Act of 1988.
+This amended the Metric Conversion Act of 1975 and designated the metric system as "the preferred system of weights and measures for United States trade and commerce".
+The legislation states that the federal government has a responsibility to assist industry, especially small business, as it voluntarily converts, and it required most federal agencies to use the metric system in their procurement, grants, and other business-related activities by the end of 1992.

+Executive Order 12770, signed by President George H. W. Bush on July 25, 1991, directed executive branch departments and agencies to "take all appropriate measures within their authority" to use the metric system in procurement, grants, and other business-related activities, to the extent economically feasible, by September 30, 1992.
+Metric use was not required where it was impractical or likely to cause significant inefficiencies or loss of markets to U.S. firms.
+The order made the Secretary of Commerce responsible for coordinating implementation across the government and authorized an Interagency Council on Metric Policy.

+Some members of Congress attempted to ban use of the metric system on federal highways in 1992 and 1993.
+These bills were unpopular in the House of Representatives and failed before a vote.

-While not mandating metric use in the private sector, the federal government has sought to serve as a catalyst in the metric conversion of the country's trade, industry, and commerce.
+While not mandating metric use in the private sector, the federal government has sought to act as a catalyst for conversion in trade, industry, and commerce.
 Exceptions were made for the highway and construction industries.
-The Department of Transportation planned to require metric units by 2000, but this plan was canceled by the 1998 highway bill TEA21.
-The U.S. military has generally high use of the metric system, partly because of the need to work with other nations' militaries.

-Executive Order 12770, signed by President George H. W. Bush on July 25, 1991, citing the Metric Conversion Act, directed departments and agencies within the executive branch of the United States Government to "take all appropriate measures within their authority" to use the metric system "as the preferred system of weights and measures for United States trade and commerce", and authorized the Secretary of Commerce "to charter an Interagency Council on Metric Policy ("ICMP"), which will assist the Secretary in coordinating Federal Government-wide implementation of this order."

-Some members of Congress attempted to ban use of the metric system on federal highways in 1992 and 1993.
-These bills were not popular in the House of Representatives and failed before a vote.
+The Department of Transportation planned to require metric units by 2000, but this plan was canceled by the Transportation Equity Act for the 21st Century (TEA-21) of 1998.
+By then, 43 state transportation departments had begun converting to metric, and in 1999 the Federal Highway Administration reported that most had substantially converted their design and construction work, warning that "reversion to inch-pound units by some States will perpetuate a confusing mix of measurement systems".
+Many states nevertheless reverted over the following decade.
+The California Department of Transportation, which had adopted metric units as its preferred system in 1993, released its 2006 standards in customary units and required customary units for nearly all projects submitted after June 30, 2007.
+The Florida Department of Transportation stopped using its metric design standards for projects let from July 2006.

-The use of two different unit systems caused the loss of the Mars Climate Orbiter on September 23, 1999.
-NASA specified metric units in the contract.
-NASA and other organizations applied metric units in their work, but one subcontractor, Lockheed Martin, provided software that calculated and reported thruster performance data to the team in pound-force-seconds, rather than the expected newton-seconds.
-The spacecraft was intended to orbit Mars at about 150 km altitude, but incorrect data caused it to descend instead to about 57 km, burning up in the Martian atmosphere.
+The use of two unit systems caused the loss of the Mars Climate Orbiter on September 23, 1999.
+NASA specified metric units, but ground software supplied by Lockheed Martin, the spacecraft's prime contractor, reported thruster impulse in pound-force seconds rather than newton-seconds.
+Because one pound-force second is about 4.45 newton-seconds, the navigation team's models understated the effect of each thruster firing by that factor.
+The spacecraft was intended to reach an altitude of about 150 km above Mars, but instead descended to about 57 km and is presumed to have been destroyed in the Martian atmosphere.